 How to handle multiple possible answers to a single question?

 - As of now, there is no functionality to mark multiple answers per single question.

 - Workaround: You can add a question with the same text but a different answer selection by using the Custom Question button below the question list.

 What to do with grammatically wrong or incorrectly spelled questions?

 - Include them.
 When users use the tool and ask questions they will likely contain grammar and spelling errors too.

-- Exception: The question needs to be understandable without reading and interpretation of the corresponding text passage.
+- Exception: The question needs to be understandable without reading and interpreting the corresponding text passage.
 If you do not understand the question, please mark the question as “I don’t understand the question”.

-What to do with text passages that are not properly converted or contain (in part) information that cannot be labelled (e.g. just lists or garbage text)?
+What to do with text passages that are not properly converted or contain (in part) information that cannot be labeled (for example, just lists or garbage text)?